weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 ## Schema configuration

-You can define settings for this module in the schema, including the API endpoint and project information, as well as optional model parameters.
+You can configure how the module will behave in each class through the [Weaviate schema](/developers/weaviate/configuration/schema-configuration.md).

 Note that the `projectId` parameter is required.